 Body balance is important as this role requires the ability to win individual duels with opponents, both in the offensive and defensive phase of the game.
 They must stay on their feet and keep the control over the ball.

 Endurance is vital considering the fact that these players have large radius of movement and covered distance during a game.
 Average midfielder runs over 5 miles per game, so endurance is necessary in order to keep playing the entire match at required level.

 Strength allows them to handle contact in duel games better, but also to protect the ball more efficiently in the middle of the field, where the pressure of the opponents is the strongest.

-Teamwork is a skill and a value that playmakers must possess.
+Teamwork is a skill and a value that playmakers must possess (Learn more about playmakers in soccer!).
 Players with high teamwork rates always tend to put the team in first place and to pick the action that will help the team most, and not themselves.

 In addition, teamwork is essential for number 8 players, as they must assist their teammates, both at offensive and defensive line.

 Decision making is something these players must constantly work on, as they must pick the best solution from many alternatives available on the field.